Optimizing Treatment Allocation in the Presence of Interference

 \subsubsection{Allocation similarity between methods}

 To gain more insight into the similarities and differences between methods, we calculate a similarity matrix between the solutions for the Flickr test set at $k=5\%$, $k=20\%$, and $k=40\%$.
 Similarity is defined as the number of selected nodes that two methods have in common divided by the budget $k$.
 The similarity matrices are shown in \Cref{tab:sim_matrix}.
-As expected, solutions with a larger Liftup (see \Cref{fig:Flickr Liftup}) are more similar to the UB solution.
+As expected, solutions with a larger Liftup (see \Cref{fig:Flickr Liftup}) are more similar to the OG solution.
 Furthermore, we observe that OTAPI-GR and OTAPI-GA yield an almost identical solution.
 The high similarity explains why the Liftup for both methods is almost identical.
 This similarity between the two methods persists for higher $k$.
-Furthermore, the ability to leverage network structure plays a significant role in finding solutions with high similarity to UB.
-This pattern changes as $k$ increases, then the similarity between UB and TAR, and OTAPI and TAR increases, while the similarity between UB and DEG, and UB and SD decreases.
-This is because, at some point when increasing $k$, the marginal individual effects gradually become more important than the spillover effects.
+Furthermore, the ability to leverage network structure plays a significant role in finding solutions with high similarity to OG.
+This pattern changes as $k$ increases, then the similarity between OG and TARNet, and OTAPI and TARNet increases, while the similarity between OG and DEG, and OG and SD decreases.
+This is because, at some point when increasing $k$, the MITEs gradually become more important than the spillover effects.
 If this analysis were to be extended to higher $k$, it would become increasingly difficult to extract insightful conclusions from the similarity matrix as a random solution would already have an expected similarity of $k\%$ with each solution.
 Consequently, $k=40\%$ is the highest budget we investigate using the similarity matrix.